Brabham BT9 car-by-car histories

 The 1965 cars

 Most of the BT9s can be accounted for in 1965, F3-1-64 going to Mike Gill, F3-2-64 probably to Howard Heerey, F3-3-64 already with 'Dodjie' Laurel, F3-4-64 staying with the Giannini team in Italy, F3-5-64 already with Mike Barnett, F3-6-64 on its way back to England via Stephen Conlan and F3-8-64 going to Fred Goeske.
-Of the unidentified cars, Adrian Chambers keeps his for another season, the Radio Caroline car appeared on entry lists early in 1965, and Manfred Mohr's car goes to Willy Franz.
-That only leaves David Prophet's little-used car, last seen when advertised in October 1964, Hans-Dieter Dechent's car, which may have gone to Wolf-Dieter Mantzel, and the largely-unknown Jean Blanc car.
+Of the unidentified cars, Adrian Chambers kept his for another season, the Radio Caroline car appeared on entry lists early in 1965, and Manfred Mohr's car went to Willy Franz.
+That only leaves David Prophet's little-used car, last seen when advertised in October 1964; Hans-Dieter Dechent's car, which may have gone to Wolf-Dieter Mantzel; and the largely unknown Jean Blanc car.

 Several unexplained BT9s appear in 1965 but none are very well understood at present.
-As well as Mantzel's DKW-powered car, Tony 'Bubbles' Horsley had a car that was reputedly built from bits, Ray Hills had a car that we only know from a photograph and Leif Persson had a car that he may have been hiring from Jim Russell Racing Driver School.
+As well as Mantzel's DKW-powered car, Ray Hills had a car that we only know from a photograph and Leif Persson had a car that he may have been hiring from Jim Russell Racing Driver School.
 Later in the season, Karl Foitek appeared with a "Gregor Special" which photographs show was a BT9.